lyellread/ctf-writeups/2020-bsidesctf/xclusive-numborz/README.md

 (Ascii): a  r  e  y  o  u  m  y  m  o
 ```

-That key looks an aweful lot like "areyoumymommy", which is the key for the XOR decryption ("areyoumymommyareyoumymomm"...).
+That key looks an awful lot like "areyoumymommy", which is the key for the XOR decryption ("areyoumymommyareyoumymomm"...).

 ```
 BSidesPDX{th3_numb3rs_sp34k_4_th3ms3lv3s}